eclipse-platform/.github/CONTRIBUTING.md

 ### Creating a Pull Request

-When you have set up your fork of a repository that you want to contribute change to, and if you have prepared a local clone for it, it you can perform changes, commit them, and propose them via a pull request as follows.
+When you have set up your fork of a repository that you want to contribute to and prepared a local clone for it, you can perform changes, commit them, and propose them via a pull request according to the standard ["pull requests from a fork" workflow](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+In the following, the workflow is sketched with some specific information for the Eclipse platform projects.

-1. Create a branch for the changes you want to make.
-Set up that branch starting from your local `master` branch and set the remote to your forked repository.
+1. **Preparing the PR:** Create a branch in your fork and apply the desired changes to it.
+Push the branch with the changes to your forked repository (not to the original upstream project repository).

-2. Change code as needed to fix the issue.

-3. Commit code changes to the local branch of your fork.
-Make multiple commits if necessary as history can be retained, but note that you will usually be asked to combine your changes to a single commit per pull request.
+   - Make multiple commits if necessary as history can be retained, but note that you will usually be asked to combine your changes to a single commit per pull request.
 So keep changes as small as possible and try to split them up.

-4. Once the fix is ready, push the branch to your forked repository (not to the original upstream project repository).

-5. Open the forked repository page in your browser, switch to the branch where the fix is developed.
+2. **Creating the PR:** Open the page of the forked repository in your browser, switch to the branch where the fix is developed.
 Click the _Contribute_ button to start the _Open Pull Request_ workflow.

-6. On the new page verify the target branch is the correct one to merge your commits.
-It should be the `master` branch of the main project repository.
-Also verify that the list of commits contains the changes you intend to merge.
-If everything is fine, click on _Create pull request_ button at the bottom right.
+   - On the new page verify the target branch is the `master` branch of the main project repository.
+   - Verify that the list of commits contains the changes you intend to merge.

-7. If you are a committer, you can add reviewers if you want certain people to review a change.
+   - If you are a committer, you can add reviewers if you want certain people to review a change.
 If you leave this empty, anyone from the project team will review.

-8. If you push more commits to the same branch in your fork, they automatically get added to the pull request (and trigger a new round of builds and reviews).
+3. **Updating the PR:** To update your pull request, you can push more commits to the same branch in your fork.
+They automatically get added to the pull request (and trigger a new round of builds and reviews).
 You can also amend your previous commits and force push them to your branch.
-    * Note that you will usually be asked to squash your commits to a single one before a PR will be merged (there is one possible exception to this, read further).
+    - You will usually be asked to squash your commits to a single one before a PR will be merged.
-    * Also note that when you bump versions in the Manifest/POM files, you could provide 2 separate commits in the same PR: one with the functional changes (_i.e._ in the code) and one with the version bump (_i.e._ in the Manifest/POM files).
+    - Exception: when you bump versions in the Manifest/POM files, you could provide 2 separate commits in the same PR: one with the functional changes (_i.e._ in the code) and one with the version bump (_i.e._ in the Manifest/POM files).
 This is not a rule but, if necessary, it would help cherry-picking commits when merging your PR.

+4. **Validating and verifying the PR:**
-9. Reviewers can review the pull request on the GitHub website or fetch the PR using the _Fetch GitHub PR_ menu entry in the _Git Repositories_ view inside the Eclipse IDE.
+   - Reviewers can review the pull request on the GitHub website or fetch the PR using the _Fetch GitHub PR_ menu entry in the _Git Repositories_ view inside the Eclipse IDE.

-10. Every PR is automatically verified to check that contributors have a valid Eclipse Contributor Agreement (ECA).
+   - Every PR is automatically verified to check that contributors have a [valid Eclipse Contributor Agreement (ECA)](#setting-up-your-eclipse-and-github-account).

-11. Once the PR is approved, it can be merged by a committer.
-Select what fits best given these criteria:
+5. **Merging the PR:** Once the PR is approved, it can be merged by a committer
+   - One of two options to merge can be selected, based on what fits best given these criteria:
-    * Rebase and Merge (retains all commits separately; useful when developing a feature consisting of multiple independent commits)
+      - _Rebase and Merge_: retains all commits separately; useful when developing a feature consisting of multiple independent commits
-    * Squash and Merge (all commits in the PR get squashed into a single commit; useful to avoid separate "fix comments" commits)
+      - _Squash and Merge_: all commits in the PR get squashed into a single commit; useful to avoid separate "fix comments" commits

-12. After the PR is merged, the source branch used for the PR can be deleted.
+   - After the PR is merged, the source branch used for the PR (in the fork) can be deleted.

-13. Your fork is now _out-of-date_ with the main (upstream) project repository.
+   - Your fork is now _out-of-date_ with the main (upstream) project repository.
 In case the "origin" remote of your local clone is the forked repository, you should get it back up to date.
-You can either use the _Sync Fork_ function on GitHub to update the fork and pull the `master` branch to your local clone, or you can update the fork via git locally:
-    * Pull the latest changes from "upstream" (the main project repository) into your local repository.
+You can either use the _Sync Fork_ function on GitHub to update the fork and pull the `master` branch to your local clone, or pull the latest changes from "upstream" (the main project repository) into your local repository.
-    * Push those changes from your local repository to the "origin" (your fork).
-    If you return to your fork on GitHub, you will see that the master branch is _up-to-date_ with the main project repository.

-18. Your fork is now ready for your next contribution.

 ## Commit Message Recommendations